calm-canvas/origamiez-premium-free/README.md

 - Initial release with responsive design
 - Multiple layout options
 - WooCommerce, bbPress, and DW Q&A integration
-- Docker containerization with optimized configuration
+- Docker containerization with an optimized configuration

 ---